at4591/data-analyst-portfolio/National Data Analyst Salaries Comparison/README copy.md

 # National_Data_Analyst_Salaries_Comparison

 <!--find out the data of the salaries -->
+Introduction

+Welcome to my National Data Analyst Salaries Comparison project!
+The dataset used for this analysis was sourced from [kaggle.com](https://www.kaggle.com/datasets/andrewmvd/data-analyst-jobs) and represents salaries posted on Glassdoor around 2020, amidst the pandemic.

+To prepare the dataset for visualization in Tableau, extensive data preprocessing was required.
+This involved utilizing Excel and Python Pandas functions to parse and modify various information, such as converting salary ranges into minimum and maximum values.
+Each column presented its own challenges, necessitating careful planning and research.

+Additionally, to provide more context around the salaries and their locations, I integrated the salary data with another dataset from [zumper.com](https://www.zumper.com/blog/rental-price-data/), offering valuable insights into the national rental market.

+Throughout this project, I aimed to explore trends and disparities in data analyst salaries across different regions, leveraging both quantitative analysis and data visualization techniques.

 Geo-spatial visualization of data analyst salaries:
 - Displays red, orange, and green spheres across various US cities to indicate low, medium, and high salary ranges, respectively